-- 1. One bullet for assessment of mood and affect (e.g., depression, anxiety, agitation) if not counted under the Neurological system - 2.
-One bullet for a mental status examination which includes: - a.
-Attention span and concentration; and - b.
+1. One bullet for assessment of mood and affect (e.g., depression, anxiety, agitation) if not counted under the Neurological system a.
+Attention span and concentration; and b.
 Language (e.g., naming objects, repeating phrases, spontaneous speech) orientation to time, place and person; and